-Income Protection Insurance explained
+Basic about Income Protection Insurance

-Income Protection Insurance is one of only a couple of personal risk insurance policies that are paid on an ‘income’ basis, rather than on a capital (or lump sum) basis.
-A simple explanation is that in the event of an illness, accident or injury that prevents the insured person from undertaking a defined set of ‘usual functions’, the insurer will pay the prescribed benefit for the agreed benefit term.
-Oh, that it was so simple!
+Income Protection Insurance is one of only a couple of personal risk policies that are paid on an ‘income’ basis.
+(It is after all, an income replacement product.)
+Many personal risk insurance products settle on a capital (or lump sum) basis.
+A simple explanation is that in the event of an illness, accident or injury –

 Who is IP Insurance for?